cognitai-cz/blog/content/hello.md

 Variables are containers for pieces of data.
 That data can be one of many different data types.

 ::card-text
-The content of the carda a
+The content inside is used via a vue component in markdown!
 ::